jin/rules_maven/README.md

 1. symlinks the transitive artifacts from the central cache to the repository's directory in the output_base
-1. creates java_import/aar_import for each transitive artifact (including the top level one)
+1. creates java_import/aar_import for each transitive artifact (including the top level one), and their respective deps matching the `<dependencies>` element in the artifact's POM file.
-1. creates a top level android_binary or android_library that exports all the transitive java_import and aar_import targets (for strict deps)
-   * this is probably overly simplisitc and can cause classpath conflicts. see TODO on changing this to make the internal java_import/aar_import tree based on the POM dep topology instead.

-The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level target in the repository.
+The `artifact` macro used in the BUILD file translates the artifact fully qualified name to the label of the top level `java_import`/`aar_import` target in the repository.

 ## Demo